Orthogonal Decomposition of Tensor Trains: Conclusion and Future Work

+A variety of open problems arose during our study.
 We showed that Kolda's whitening procedure for symmetric tensors could be adapted to the similar case of a tensor train of length 2, whereby a tensor with a symmetric decomposition could be transformed into an orthogonal problem.
 It remains an open problem to find an efficient equivalent to longer tensor trains, and so encompass a greater family of tensors for such a decomposition.

-\begin{problem} Can we find a whitening procedure for symmetrically decomposable tensor trains of length greater than 3? \end{problem}
+\begin{problem} Can we find a whitening procedure for symmetrically decomposable tensor trains of length greater than 2? \end{problem}

 One of the interesting mathematical problems that arose during our study was that of finding a Diagonal-Orthogonal-Diagonal Decomposition for matrices (Section~\ref{sec:6}).
 We are not aware of any linear algebra literature that has previously studied this topic, and there are a number of issues to still address.